3 days in Stockholm is an ideal amount of time to see this fascinating city.

 Your final activity in Stockholm is to check out the archipelago.
 Stockholm is home to over 30,000 islands, a fact I didn’t realise until I visited.

-You’re not going to visit all 30,000 in one trip but you can visit a few and tour around the archipelago in a boat.
-This is a great way to end your trip.
+You’re not going to visit all 30,000 in one trip but you can visit a few on archipelago boat tours.

 Other Places to Visit in Stockholm

-- Stockholm metro stations – The metro stations in Stockholm are different from stations in other countries.
+- Stockholm metro stations – Stockholm metro stations differ from stations in other countries.
 That’s because they have been decorated with various designs in a contemporary style.
-If you use the metro to get around, you’ll have the pleasure of seeing as you make your way around Stockholm.
+If you use the metro to get around, you’ll have the pleasure of seeing many, such as Stockholm Central Station, as you make your way around Stockholm.

-- Stockholm Olympic Stadium – Not many people know Stockholm hosted the Olympics back in 1912.
+- Stockholm Olympic Stadium – Not many people know Stockholm hosted the Olympics in 1912.
 Well, they did!
-The stadium which hosted them is still standing today and worth checking out if you’re a sports aficionado like me!
+The stadium which hosted them is still standing today and is one of the city’s historic landmarks.
+It’s worth checking out if you’re a sports enthusiast like me!

 - Ugglan Boule & Bar – If you want to get away from the hustle and bustle of Stockholm and chill for a bit, a visit to Ugllan Bar is a good idea.
 Inside you’ll find pinball machines, table football, darts and much more.
 It’s a great place to visit on a winter’s night, or if you fancy a beer!

-Check out some of the great tours and activities you can do in Stockholm by clicking the link below:
+Check out some of the great tours and activities you can do during your 3 days in Stockholm by clicking the link below:

 Stockholm Travel Tips